Stephen-RA-King/pizazz/README.md

 | set_output(8, 12)  | OFF  | ON   |
 | set_output(12, 12) | ON   | ON   |

-All other LED outputs are kept the same and are untouched by this values
+**NOTE: All other LED outputs remain the same and are untouched by these operations**

 This now makes programming the shift register a simple process. e.g. consider a Jenkins job